jijup/OpenSN/README.md

   4. Rosenberg-Strong Pairing Function (implemented)
       - `(max(x, y))^2 + max(x, y) + x - y`

+### Noise Implementations:

+  1. Perlin noise (implemented)
+  2. Gabor noise (in progress)

+### Texture Implementations:

+  1. Cloud texture (implemented)
+  2. Marble texture (in progress)
+  3. Wood texture (in progress)

 ### Building & Running:

-  1. CMake
+  1. CMake (Follow below or run within IDE - CLion or QTCreator)
       - Run  `cmake -H. Bbuild` from inside main directory.
       - Run  `cmake --build build -- -j3` from inside main directory.
       - Executable located in `/build/` folder and run with `./Perlin`.
-  2. Makefile
-      - Run `make` from inside main directory.
-      - Executable locate in main directory and run with `./Perlin`.

 ### Other Considerations:

-There is both a testing and analysis mode that can be enabled/disabled in the `Driver.cpp` file.
+There are various modes that can be enabled/disabled in the `Driver.cpp` file.

-  1. Testing Mode
-      - Outputs hash function inputs, outputs, etc. to the command line.
-  2. Analysis Mode
+  1. Analysis Mode (in progress)
       - Outputs `*Analysis.csv` of which is used to analyze results of the various functions.
+      - Can enable amplitude and Fournier (in progress) analysis.
-  3. Image Output Mode
+  2. Save Image Mode
-      - Outputs an image of the Perlin noise generated.
-      - Saves an image to .bmp
+      - Saves an image to .bmp.
-  4. Analysis Type
+      - Issue with .bmp rendering on Mac OS.
+          - Open with Photoshop/GIMP on and resave to resolve on Mac OS.
+          - Viewable without issue on Windows.
+  3. Render Image Mode
+      - Renders image via SDL.
+  4. Multiple Iteration Mode
-      - Performs multiple iterations with same number of octaves/lacunarity/persistence or performs multiple iterations with varying parameters.
+      - Performs multiple iterations for greater analysis datasets.
-      - NOTE: This cannot be used in conjunction with the 'Image Output Mode'.
+      - NOTE: This cannot be used in conjunction with the 'Render Image Mode'.

-### Noteworthy Items:

-  1. BMP issue on Mac OSX
-      - Output that is written to .bmp files won't open on Mac OSX native photo viewers.
-Adobe products open the .bmp fine.
-Works fine on Windows.
-  2. Fournier Analysis
-      - Currently under development (commented out of code).